MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/configuring-feature-tool.md

 Enabling this setting causes package files to be downloaded every time they're acquired.
 * **We recommend leaving this option disabled to reduce network bandwidth usage**
-* By default, previously acquired package files aren't redownloaded
+* By default, previously acquired package files aren't re-downloaded

 ### Package cache